Skip to content

 2 │

-要表示空对象,你应该使用 { [k: string]: never }Record<string, never>
+• { [k: string]: never }Record<string, never>:表示不允许属性访问的对象类型

-¥To avoid any confusion, the rule forbids the use of the type {}, except in two situations:
+¥To avoid confusion, this rule forbids the use of the type {}, except in two situations:

 1. 在类型约束中将泛型限制为非可空类型: